ibm-cloud-docs/monitoring/dashboards.md

 ## Creating custom dashboards through the Web UI
 {: #custom_ui}

-create customized dashboards to display the most useful/relevant views and metrics for the infrastructure in a single location.
-Each dashboard is comprised of a series of panels configured to display specific data in a number of different formats:

-**Scope** defines what data is used for aggregation.
+When you create a custom dashboard, you can start from a template such as a pre-defined dashboard, or choose a blank dashboard.
+A dashboard includes panels that are configured to display specific data in a number of different formats.
+You also set how data is aggregated.
+The **scope** defines what data is used for aggregation and displayed.
 You can set the scope at a dashboard level, or override for individual panels.
-The data that is aggregated is displayed within the dashboard.

 Complete the following steps to create a custom dashboard: